Russell Sage College

 Russell Sage College, formerly known as The Sage Colleges, is a coeducational private college with two campuses.
 Sage’s locations in the neighboring cities of Albany and Troy, New York, offer two distinct experiences.
 Students have the opportunity to learn and connect on both campuses.
 This unique advantage provides an education with more depth, a community with greater perspective, and a student life with more to enjoy.

 Focused on professional preparation and student support, a Sage education prepares students to thrive in today’s workforce and global community.
+94% of graduates are employed or continue their education through graduate school.

 As part of Sage’s strategic plan, a Women’s Institute and wellness initiative, called Sage THRIVE, will be launched.
 Drawing on Sage’s century-long dedication to women’s empowerment, the institute will promote women’s leadership, gender equity, and inclusivity through a student learning community.
 Sage THRIVE will incorporate a college-wide emphasis on health, well-being, life success and happiness—all supported by creative connections between the curriculum and student life.